 If you are considering starting up a pre school, surely there is a lot on your mind.
 Here is an effective SWOT Analysis that will help you take an informed decision.

 From a macro perspective when it comes to the educational sector per se, India presents an interesting growth story aided by a substantial population of young population.
-In fact India with upwards of 15cr children in the age group of 0-6 years is home to one of the largest population of children.
+In fact, India with upwards of 15cr children in the age group of 0-6 years is home to one of the largest populations of children.
 The demands for early education and care have, therefore, led the Indian education sector on a brisk growth track.
 The preschool education industry itself in India is currently valued at more than 15,000 Crores, growing at a high CAGR of 23%.

-Strengths and Opportunities of the Preschool Business
+Strengths and Opportunities of the Pre School Business

 The Preschool Industry is driven by a number of factors, primary among them being: